SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Spectrum_Analysis/Tutorials/Tutorial_Monitor_a_spectrum_signal_by_comparing_it_with_thresholds.md

 uid: Monitor_a_spectrum_signal_by_comparing_it_with_thresholds
 ---

-# Monitor a spectrum signal by comparing it with thresholds
+# Monitoring a spectrum signal by comparing it with thresholds

-For many international football games, a good live stream across the globe is of utmost importance to let all football fans watch the game live.
+For many international football games, a good live stream across the globe is of the utmost importance to make sure all football fans can watch the game live.
 Satellite communication plays a crucial role in this.
-A good example of this use case, could be the Champions League Final in London of the 1st of June, 2024, broadcasted from the legendary Wembley stadium in London.
-In this simulated use case, the satellite dish on the top of the Skyline HQ receives the signal, behaving like a TV broadcaster to spread it through the Belgian house chambers.
-In this tutorial, we are going to learn how to monitor the signal and generate alarms when the signal is for example altered by rain fade or a sudden frequency change.
+A good example of this use case could be the Champions League Final of June 1st, 2024, broadcast from the legendary Wembley stadium in London.
+In this simulated use case, the satellite dish at the Skyline HQ receives the signal, behaving like a TV broadcaster to spread it to the Belgian living rooms.
+In this tutorial, you will learn how to monitor the signal and generate alarms when the signal is for example altered by rain fade or a sudden frequency change.

-In this tutorial, you will learn how to:
+You will learn how to:

 - Deploy an application package from the DataMiner Catalog
-- Open the Spectrum Analyzer component
-- Add and manage a preset
+- Add and manage a spectrum preset
 - Alter the settings to get the trace window applicable for your use case
 - Add and edit thresholds
 - Add and edit spectrum analyzer scripts